-The CLAS Coordinator participates in and attends the Quality Improvement Steering Committee, Cultural Humility and TIS Steering Committee, which monitors workforce CLAS enhancement activities, as well as culturally appropriate service delivery, capacity and accessibility, and monitor beneficiary satisfaction.
-CLAS/Cultural Competency goals continue to be established within the fiscal year QI Work Plan and monitored on a quarterly basis, as well as expected to be captured in the pending Cultural Humility and Equity Steering Committee Charter (upcoming 2022 project).
+The ESM/CLAS Coordinator participates in and attends the Quality Improvement Steering Committee, Cultural Humility Committee, Behavioral Health Equity Collaborative and TIS Steering Committee, which monitors workforce CLAS enhancement activities, as well as culturally appropriate service delivery, capacity and accessibility, and monitor beneficiary satisfaction.
+CLAS/Cultural Competency goals continue to be established within the fiscal year QI Work Plan and monitored on a quarterly basis, as well as expected to be captured in the newly formed Behavioral Health Equity Collaborative.